 Excess Employee's State Disability Insurance (SDI) Credit.
-Employees who work for more than one employer and who earned over \$100,880 during the 2013 tax year may have paid more than the maximum State Disability Insurance through over-withholding.

-The excess may be recovered by claiming a credit against the California personal income tax on a Form 540 or 540A tax return.
+Employees who work for more than one employer and who earned over \$104,378 during the 2015 tax year may have paid more than the maximum State Disability Insurance through over-withholding.
+The excess may be recovered by claiming a credit against the California personal income tax on Form 540 tax return.